Frequently Asked Questions on the Personal Care Services Process

-A. In order for a beneficiary to receive PCS services, the referring physician must completely fill out the DMA referral form and fax it to Liberty Healthcare of NC at 919-307-8307.
+A. In order for a beneficiary to receive PCS services, the referring physician must completely fill out NC Medicaid referral form and fax it to Liberty Healthcare of NC at 919-307-8307.
 You will find this form, along with a list of instructions on the Liberty Healthcare of NC website.
 Click on the "Medicaid PCS" tab and then click on "Medicaid PCS Forms."

 Q. Who can make referrals?

 A. In most cases, the beneficiary's primary care physician (PCP) should make the referral.
 If the beneficiary is being discharged from an inpatient facility (hospital, nursing home, rehab facility), the attending physician, hospitalist, nurse practitioner, or physician's assistant may make the referral.
 In these cases, the case manager or discharge planner should be listed as the contact person on the referral form.
 If the beneficiary does not have a PCP, he/she should get the referral from the doctor who is treating the health problem that is causing disability.

 A. The beneficiary, not the physician, chooses the PCS agency.
 When a practitioner requests a particular PCS provider on the referral, Liberty will only honor the request if it matches the beneficiary's choice of provider.

 Q. Does Liberty Healthcare of NC verify Medicaid eligibility for beneficiaries before sending referrals to PCS providers?

 A. Prior to performing an independent assessment, Liberty Healthcare of NC verifies the beneficiary's eligibility for Medicaid programs that cover PCS.